e3-/resolve/docs/source/user_guide/running_resolve.md

 (running_resolve)=
 # Running `Resolve`

+## Running `Resolve` in "Desktop" Mode

+If you plan to run `Resolve` on your laptop or an AWS EC2 instance, use the following instructions.

 1. In a command line, navigate into the `./new_modeling_toolkit/resolve` directory
 2. Activate the `new-modeling-toolkit` conda environment: `conda activate new-modeling-toolkit`
 3. Use the command `python run_opt.py` to run a case.
 The `run_opt.py` script accepts four arguments/options: